jlevesy/kudo/README.md

 - `spec`: spec of the escalation
   - `policyName`: name of the policy being used to escalate
-  - `submittedBy`: identifier of the user asking for permission escalation
+  - `requestor`: identifier of the user asking for permission escalation
   - `reason`: a reason to explain why the user is asking to escalate their permissions

 - `status`: current status of the escalation: